hoonsubin/ImagesToPDFMacro/README.md

 # ImagesToPDFMacro
-A simple 'folders with images to PDFs' converter macro that I developed so I can convert my Hentai Doujinshis to a more cleaner format
+A simple folders with images to PDFs converter macro that I developed so I can convert massive image scans into individual pdfs